DUI With An Accident

 What To Do If Your DUI Involved an Accident

 If you find yourself in an accident and you were arrested for DUI you need to contact a DUI Defense Lawyer as soon as possible.
 You do not want law enforcement using anything you say against you in a court of law.
 The sooner you get in touch with the lawyer the better it will be for your case.

 An attorney will make it far more likely that you will be able to win your case if possible.
 A DUI lawyer can also greatly minimize the impact on you from this one mistake, by being your advocate and presenting evidence that may help present your situation.
 A DUI with an accident often relies upon breath test defenses and blood evidence defenses.
 Without a lawyer examining that evidence, you may be facing a full sentence, especially if someone was injured during the accident.
 With a lawyer, your chances of getting a reduced sentence or a reduced charge are much greater.

 Defenses to a DUI With An Accident

-In most cases, a client charged with a DUI with an accident was not observed driving by the officer.
+In most cases, a client charged with a DUI with an accident is missing one legal element – no police officer saw driving.
 Very often, the officer is unable to prove that a client was driving, or that he or she had not been consuming alcohol after getting into the accident and exiting the vehicle.

-If an alleged drunk driver is injured, often a blood test is taken to the hospital.
-The hospital testing involves the red blood cell portion of the blood only, often doesn’t follow the more strict crime lab statutory requirements.
+If an alleged drunk driver is injured, often a blood test is taken to a hospital.
+Here is where knowing testing procedures, and the blood test defenses in a DUI, can help you.
+Hospital testing involves the red blood cell portion of the blood only, often doesn’t follow the more strict crime lab statutory requirements that whole blood be tested.
+Even most lawyers, unless they specialize in DUI cases, don’t know this fact.
 As a result, the hospital blood tests can often be kept out of evidence in court.

 Why Hire a DUI Specialist?